 We recommend the AMD Radeon HD 7950 Mac Edition for gaming with highest details at resolutions up to, and including, 1920x1080.

-Being a dual-slot card, its power draw is rated at 200 W maximum.
+Being a dual-slot card, the AMD Radeon HD 7950 Mac Edition draws power from 2x 6-pin power connectors, with power draw rated at 200 W maximum.
 Display outputs include: 1x DVI, 1x HDMI, 2x mini-DisplayPort.
 Radeon HD 7950 Mac Edition is connected to the rest of the system using a PCIe 3.0 x16 interface.
 The card measures 279 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 449 US Dollars.

 ||Mar 7th, 2013